modern-influence-of-ancient-warriors

 The Chinese "Goose Wing" and Square Formations

-Ancient Chinese warfare emphasized formations as well, though often integrated with chariots and crossbows.
-The classic military treatise The Art of War by Sun Tzu discusses “normal” and “extraordinary” forces, but later Chinese texts like the Seven Military Classics describe specific array patterns.
-Among these, the “goose wing” formation (yan xing) placed elite troops on the flanks, allowing them to envelop the enemy.
-The “square” formation (fang zhen) was a defensive box with troops facing outward on all sides.
+Ancient Chinese warfare emphasized formations as well, though often integrated with chariots and crossbows in ways that differed significantly from Mediterranean practice.
+The classic military treatise The Art of War by Sun Tzu discusses "normal" and "extraordinary" forces, but later Chinese texts like the Seven Military Classics describe specific array patterns in considerable detail.
+Among these, the "goose wing" formation (yan xing) placed elite troops on the flanks while the center was held by lighter infantry, allowing the wings to envelop the enemy in a classic double-envelopment maneuver.

-Chinese armies also used signal flags, drums, and gongs to coordinate maneuvers.
-The legendary general Zhuge Liang is said to have developed the “eight formation” system, a set of flexible arrays that could adapt to changing battlefield conditions.
-These formations required extensive drill and a clear chain of command, echoing the same principles seen in the Mediterranean.
+The "square" formation (fang zhen) was a defensive box with troops facing outward on all sides, providing 360-degree protection against encirclement.
+Chinese armies also used signal flags, drums, and gongs to coordinate maneuvers across large forces that could number in the hundreds of thousands.
+The legendary general Zhuge Liang is said to have developed the "eight formation" system, a set of flexible arrays that could adapt to changing battlefield conditions, with each formation capable of transforming into another based on drum signals.
+These formations required extensive drill and a clear chain of command, echoing the same principles seen in the Mediterranean but adapted to the unique conditions of Chinese warfare, where mass armies and crossbow technology dominated.

-The Indian Elephant Formations
+The Indian Vyuha System

-In South Asia, war elephants often served as moving fortresses around which infantry formed.
-The vyuha (battle array) system described in the ancient Indian epic Mahabharata included multi-layered formations such as the lotus, crane, and thunderbolt.
-The most famous is the chakravyuha (wheel formation), a spiraling concentric array that could trap an enemy force.
-While historical evidence is more literary than archaeological, the conceptual sophistication of Indian formation warfare is undeniable.
+In South Asia, war elephants often served as moving fortresses around which infantry formed, creating a combined-arms approach that was unique to the region.
+The vyuha (battle array) system described in the ancient Indian epic Mahabharata included multi-layered formations such as the lotus, crane, and thunderbolt, each designed for specific tactical purposes.
+The most famous is the chakravyuha (wheel formation), a spiraling concentric array that could trap an enemy force, drawing them deeper into the formation before closing the entrance.

 Core Principles of Effective Group Combat